fmhy/edit/docs/posts/april-2025.md

 # Stars Added ⭐

 - Starred [DAB Music Player](https://fmhy.net/audio#download-sites) in Audio DDL.
-Single click FLAC album downloads, has web app + desktop apps for for windows, mac, and linux, with android support coming soon.
+Single-click FLAC album downloads, has web app + desktop apps for Windows, Mac, and Linux, with Android support coming soon.

 - Starred [IronFox](https://fmhy.net/storage#privacy-based) in Android Privacy Browsers.
 Firefox-based browser with a focus on privacy / security.
-Feature-rich, recommended by the librewolf dev team, and our community seems to really like it.
+Feature-rich, recommended by the LibreWolf dev team, and our community seems to really like it.

 - Starred [AdGuardExtra](https://fmhy.net/social-media-tools#twitch-adblockers) in Twitch Adblockers.
 This seems to be the best way to block them now.

-- Starred [AMP4](https://fmhy.net/social-media-tools#youtube-downloaders) in YouTube Video Downloaders, ad-free, supports playlists and 3 hour long videos.
+- Starred [AMP4](https://fmhy.net/social-media-tools#youtube-downloaders) in YouTube Video Downloaders, ad-free, supports playlists and 3-hour long videos.

 - Starred [JustDeleteMe](https://fmhy.net/privacy#web-privacy) in Web Privacy.
 Directory of links to more easily delete your accounts from web services.

 - Starred [PocketCasts](https://fmhy.net/audio) in Podcast Streaming.
 Popular iOS podcast player that recently added both desktop + web apps.

-- Starred [ADS-B Exchange](https://fmhy.net/misc#flights) in Flights section, one of the only that doesn't lock features behind paywalls.
+- Starred [ADS-B Exchange](https://fmhy.net/misc#flights) in Flights section, one of the only sites that doesn't lock features behind paywalls.

-- Replaced star for xManager with [ReVanced Manager](https://fmhy.net/mobile#android-audio) in Ad-Free Spotify as it has more features, less issues, and xManager itself recommends it.
+- Replaced star for xManager with [ReVanced Manager](https://fmhy.net/mobile#android-audio) in Ad-Free Spotify as it has more features, fewer issues, and xManager itself recommends it.

-- Removed star for bark as its limited, and star for Tortoise TTS as it doesn't sound good, and instead starred [TTS Online](https://fmhy.net/ai#text-to-speech), which sounds better and has a 10k daily character limit.
+- Removed star for Bark as it's limited, and star for Tortoise TTS as it doesn't sound good, and instead starred [TTS Online](https://fmhy.net/ai#text-to-speech), which sounds better and has a 10k daily character limit.

 ***

 # Things Removed

-- Removed TorrentGalaxy, doesn't look like its coming back anytime soon sadly.
+- Removed TorrentGalaxy, doesn't look like it's coming back anytime soon sadly.

 - Removed The Last Disaster from Audio DDL as they've shut down.